| CONDUCTING AIR TIGHT

 First Report of Injury.
 A separate detailed

+written statement is essential.
 Once a statement has been taken from the claimant,

 it is important to confirm back to the claimant